GreedlyCore/depth_template/README.md

 ## Acknowledgement

-That's not 100% my code, i tryied to bring my not best solution throught pain & mistakes, so i took some references from that github repositories and im grateful to them:
+That's not 100% my code, i took some "references" from github repositories and im grateful to them:
 - [ManuelZ's solution](https://github.com/ManuelZ/robotics_algorithms/tree/main) - he implemented pretty similar algorithm, but for one laser beam
 - [bmaxdk's solution](https://github.com/bmaxdk/ros-noetic-where-am-i-amcl) - pretty cool example for working with AMCL package with ROS Noetic
 - [Aleksa Lukovic's solution](https://github.com/lukovicaleksa/grid-mapping-in-ROS) - nice drawing of map realization, but without needed transforms and using OccupancyGrid messages

-Mostly, i took the first and the last one solution and triyed to adapt it on my situation, for depth camera purposes
+But i don't recommend to took any parts of code from any of them - write yuor own code, becuase all mistakes and misunderstood will raise from stealing without understanding.